DrupalizeMe/lesson-materials-template/misc/README.md

 ## What Is This?

-This directory contains other miscelanous files relevenat to this tutorial.
-Presentation files and the like.
+This directory contains other miscellaneous files relevant to this tutorial, including presentation files.